Last Updated: April 8, 2025

 Relationships

 Mickey Rourke's first marriage was to Debbie Feuer in 1981.
-The pair met while filming Hardcase and later both appeared in Homeboy.
-They divorced in 1989, although they remained good friends afterwards.
-Mickey Rourke attributed the failure of the relationship in part to his role in 9 ½ Weeks, an erotic romantic drama film.
+The pair met while filming "Hardcase," and later both appeared in "Homeboy."
+They divorced in 1989, although they remained good friends afterward.
+Mickey Rourke attributed the failure of the relationship in part to his role in "9 ½ Weeks."

 (Photo by Theo Wargo/Getty Images)

-Mickey Rourke is also a passionate dog lover, and he prefers small breeds.
-Over the course of his life, Rourke has owned 5 chihuahuas.
+Mickey Rourke is a passionate dog lover, and he prefers small breeds.
+Over the course of his life, Rourke has owned five chihuahuas.

 Arrests